quantum08/Education-Enable-Editor/README.md

 Educational Editor

 This is a Django web framework based project that provide you the editor on which you can code , run and compile in any language like c++, java , python etc .
 Along with the IDE there is a some tutorial also provided for different language .
+Beside Using Sphere Engine API there is also option for Ace editor for using Ace editor change editor.html template and use js folder in static directory.

 Dependencies of project:-

 1)- Django